cnorm35/bridgetown-blog/src/_posts/pdf_attachments_action_mailbox.md

 Note: Outside of the scope of a tutorial, you may want to combine or refactor some of the callbacks to suit your needs.
 I wanted to keep them separate to show easy ways we can add incremental improvements and refinements to the mailbox.

 Inside the `ensure_attachment_format` method, we'll check if the content type of the first attachment starts with `application/pdf`.
-If it doen't, we'll send a reply and exit before processing.
+If it doesn't, we'll send a reply and exit before processing.

 <!-- Now you know what to check for, we can re-use the same approach we used for the `ensure_attachment` callback to send a reply to the sender and exit the processing of the email. -->
 Since you're an old pro at these types of checks and callbacks by now, we can re-use the same approach used in the `ensure_attachment` callback to send a reply to the sender and exit.